baetyl/baetyl/docs/guides/Message-transfer-among-devices-with-hub-service.md

 **Statement**

-- The operating system as mentioned in this document is Ubuntu 18.04
+- The operating system used in this test is Ubuntu 18.04
-- The MQTT client toolkit as mentioned in this document is [MQTTBox](../Resources.html#mqttbox-download)
+- The [MQTTBox](../Resources.html#mqttbox-download) is used as MQTT client in this test

-**NOTE**：Darwin can install Baetyl by using Baetyl source code.
-Please see [Build Baetyl from source](../install/Build-from-Source.md).

 Different from [Device connect to Hub Service](Device-connect-to-hub-service.md), if you want to transfer MQTT messages among multiple MQTT clients, you need to configure the connect information, topic permission, and router rules.
 More detailed configuration of Hub service, please refer to [Hub service configuration](Config-interpretation.html#baetyl-hub).